-Now more than ever, our lives are connected by networks – computers, phones, TVs, security systems, and even speakers are all linked together.
+More than ever before, our lives are connected by networks.
+Our computers, phones, TVs, security systems, and even speakers are all linked together.
 With students and professionals all at home competing for bandwidth, you might be wondering how to optimize your network to meet everyone’s needs.

 1.)
 Restart your equipment.
-When was the last time you took a break from the internet and restarted your networking equipment?
+How long has it been since you took a break from the internet to restart your networking equipment?
 Go ahead and “unplug”.
 Restarting any modems, routers, access points or boosters/repeaters can help clear their memory and restart any tasks that may have stalled.
-All you need to do is disconnect the power for about 30 seconds and then reconnect.
+All you need to do is disconnect the power for about 30 seconds and then plug it back in.

-3.)
+4.)
 Replace outdated equipment.
-If your gateway is provided to you by your Internet Service Provider, when did they last replace it?
+Is your gateway provided to you by your Internet Service Provider?
+If so, when did they last replace it?
+Networking equipment should be replaced if it is more than 5 years old.
 If it has been more than 5 years give them a call via the phone number on your bill.
 Ask if they have any updated hardware available.
-A new gateway can lead to improvements to security, coverage and overall network speed.
+A new gateway can lead to improvements in security, coverage and overall network speed.

 5.)
 Consider installing a mesh network.
 Is your second-floor office dependent on the wireless signal coming from the router in the basement?
 When changing the location of your wiring is not possible, adding a mesh network to your home can help.
 TMC2 offers a mesh network that we find reliable and easy to set up and use.
 Please contact us for more details on upgrading your system.